eopeter/flutter_dialpad/README.md

 #### Scalable
 If you wish to add your own Scalable button, feel free to create a widget  `with Scalable` to make use of the `rescale` function.

+#### Clamping

+Scaled UI elements may become extremely small, using `minScalingSize` and `maxScalingSize` you can clamp the scaling to a percentage of the original size.
+This is useful for ensuring the UI is still usable.

 ## Screenshots

 ![iOS Screenshot](screenshots/screenshot1.png?raw=true "iOS Screenshot") | ![Android Screenshot](screenshots/screenshot2.png?raw=true "Android Screenshot")